SystemsApproach/ops/lifecycle.rst

 the Config Repository.
 These files are input to Lifecycle Management, which implies that Terraform gets invoked as part of CI/CD whenever these files change.
-In other words, CI/CD keeps both the software-related components underlying cloud substrate and the microservice workloads that run on top of that substrate up-to-date.
+In other words, CI/CD keeps both the software-related components underlying cloud platform and the microservice workloads that run on top of that platform up-to-date.

 .. sidebar:: Continuous Delivery vs Deployment